 Deadlines and Penalties for Form 4

 Insiders must file Form 4 within two business days after the transaction date.
-This strict deadline emphasizes the importance of timely disclosure of insider transactions to prevent any potential misuse of privileged information.
-By adhering to the prescribed deadlines, insiders demonstrate their commitment to maintaining market integrity and protecting investor interests.
+This strict deadline emphasizes the importance of timely disclosure of insider transactions to prevent potential misuse of privileged information.
+By adhering to prescribed deadlines, insiders demonstrate their commitment to maintaining market integrity and protecting investor interests.

 The Role of Form 4 in Insider Trading